 Goodwill and Intangible Assets is a component of Assets representing the carrying amounts of goodwill and all intangible assets, net of accumulated amortization and impairment charges, as of the balance sheet date.

-Total Liabilities is the sum of the carrying amounts of all recognized liabilities as of the balance sheet date.
+Total Liabilities are the sum of the carrying amounts of all recognized liabilities as of the balance sheet date.

 Shareholders Equity represents the total of all stockholders’ equity (deficit) after receivables from owners, officers, directors, and affiliates attributable to the parent.